Creating a strategic plan

 Step one: Volunteer reviews relevant materials

-The not for profit gives the volunteer relevant information, for example existing strategic planning, SWOT information, mission statement, vision and goals.
+The community organisation gives the volunteer relevant information, for example existing strategic planning, SWOT information, mission statement, vision and goals.

 Likely time commitment for volunteer: three hours reading and reflecting